 Protecting employers from breaches of confidentiality and restrictive covenantPrint publication

 For many employers, confidential information, customer connections and a pool of skilled employees are fundamental to the success of their business.
 In a world where employees all too frequently jump ship to join competitors or set-up businesses in competition, how can employers protect themselves from breaches (or potential breaches) of confidentiality or restrictive covenant?
-(Register for our webinar on this topic here).
+(Watch our webinar on this topic here).

 Restrictive covenants and confidentiality provisions – what are they?